revyos/revyos/README.md

 Thanks to its customizations and optimizations, RevyOS offers superior performance and an excellent experience on hardware platforms like Lichee RV and Lichee Pi 4A.

-## Image Download and Installation
+## Image Download and Flashing

-The user image of RevyOS for Lichee Pi 4A is currently being updated on the open-source mirror site of [ISCAS (Institute of Software, Chinese Academy of Sciences)](https://mirror.iscas.ac.cn/revyos).
-To obtain the latest version of the RevyOS image, please visit: [Image Download](https://mirror.iscas.ac.cn/revyos/extra/images/lpi4a/).
+The user version images of __RevyOS__ are currently updated on the ISCAS (Institute of Software, Chinese Academy of Sciences) open-source mirror.
+To obtain the latest version of __RevyOS__, visit the [image download](https://mirror.iscas.ac.cn/revyos/extra/images/) directory and choose the corresponding image based on your device.

-For instructions on installing the image, please refer to: [Image Installation Guide](https://wiki.sipeed.com/hardware/zh/lichee/th1520/lpi4a/4_burn_image.html#%E6%89%B9%E9%87%8F%E7%83%A7%E5%BD%95).

-The latest image version of RevyOS is the 20231210 edition.
-The download link for this version is: [RevyOS 1210 Version Download](https://mirror.iscas.ac.cn/revyos/extra/images/lpi4a/20231210/).
+### Lichee Pi 4A

+To obtain the latest version of __RevyOS__ for Lichee Pi 4A, visit the [image download](https://mirror.iscas.ac.cn/revyos/extra/images/lpi4a/) directory.

+The latest version of __RevyOS__ image is version 20240202, which is a test version.
+Download link: [RevyOS 0202 Version](https://mirror.iscas.ac.cn/revyos/extra/images/lpi4a/test/20240202/) (Please note that the contents in the test directory may be removed with the release of new versions).
+The latest stable version is [20231210](https://mirror.iscas.ac.cn/revyos/extra/images/lpi4a/20231210/).

-The provided link contains the U-boot, boot, and root files.
-For installation methods, please refer to the [Image Installation Guide](https://wiki.sipeed.com/hardware/zh/lichee/th1520/lpi4a/4_burn_image.html#%E6%89%B9%E9%87%8F%E7%83%A7%E5%BD%95).
+The provided links include U-boot, boot, and root files.
+Refer to the [image flashing tutorial](https://wiki.sipeed.com/hardware/en/lichee/th1520/lpi4a/4_burn_image.html#%E6%89%B9%E9%87%8F%E7%83%A7%E5%BD%95) for the flashing procedure.

-Once the image installation is complete, users can log in using the username "debian" and the password "debian".
+After flashing the image, log in to the system using the username `debian` and password `debian` at the login prompt.

+### Lichee Pi 4A & LicheePi Console 4A

+In addition to releasing a stable version of __RevyOS__ for Lichee Pi 4A users, __RevyOS__ has also released a version with the __mainline kernel__ suitable for LicheePi Console 4A.
+This image can be flashed and used on both Lichee Pi 4A and LicheePi Console 4A.

+The image download directory is: [image download](https://mirror.iscas.ac.cn/revyos/extra/images/lpi4amain/)

+The latest version of the image is: [20240127 Version](https://mirror.iscas.ac.cn/revyos/extra/images/lpi4amain/20240127/)

 ## Updates and Announcements